 General.
-Our research group studies the fundamental and applied aspects of molecular recognition in water.
-Through molecular design and organic synthesis, our group develops new functional polymer, peptide, lipid and nucleic acid assemblies to address problems in controlled chemical delivery.
+Our research group uses organic synthesis and biochemistry to study fundamental and applied aspects of molecular recognition of non-canonical nucleic acid structures.
+Through synthesis and design, our group develops new functional polymer, peptide, lipid and nucleic acid assemblies to address problems in controlled chemical delivery and biosensing.
 Though each research effort is grounded in organic synthesis, these synthetic systems are interrogated using biophysical, biochemical and cell culture methods.

 Systems.
 Much of our current research centers